vsonje2102/FileHandling/Split_File/README.md

 - The program assumes that the input file can fit into memory and that each partition is smaller than the available memory.
 - The partition size calculation does not handle very small files or cases where the file size is not evenly divisible by the number of partitions.

-## Author

-This program was written by [Your Name].

-## License

-This program is licensed under the [Your License Name] License.

----

-Feel free to customize the README according to your specific needs or additional features of the program.